boldflight/BibleConverter/test_EPUB/output/judg.md

 [11] So 3,000 men of Judah went down to the cave in the cliff of Etam and said to Samson, “Do you not know that the Philistines rule over us?
 Why have you done this to us?”
 He said to them, “I have only done to them what they have done to me.”
 [12] They said to him, “We have come down to take you prisoner so we can hand you over to the Philistines.”
 Samson said to them, “Promise me you will not kill me.”
 [13] They said to him, “We promise!
 We will only take you prisoner and hand you over to them.
 We promise not to kill you.”
 They tied him up with two brand new ropes and led him up from the cliff.
 [14] When he arrived in Lehi, the Philistines shouted as they approached him.
-But the Lord’s Spirit empowered him.
+But the **Lord**’s Spirit empowered him.
 The ropes around his arms were like flax dissolving in fire, and they melted away from his hands.
 [15] He happened to see a solid jawbone of a donkey.
 He grabbed it and struck down 1,000 men.
 [16] Samson then said,
 “With the jawbone of a donkey